-Geopark has several excursion sites that provide you with easy access to wetland nature.
+The Geopark has several excursion sites that provide you with easy access to mire nature.
 Duckboards lead tiny explorers to the curious creatures and wonderous details of the mires.

 Did you know that wetlands are home to sundews, nature’s plant oddities that eat insects?
 Searching for sundews and catching insects to feed them with is exciting.
 It is worth paying close attention to the things around you as there is life among the moss, and the most wonderful insects are flying between the gnarly pine trees.
 In late summer, visitors can find delicious cloudberries to taste on tufts of peat moss.
 In the autumn, visitors can pick tangy cranberries full of vitamin.

 The easily accessed excursion sites in the Geopark mires and useful excursion tips have been compiled in a brochure.
 The sites have services that make excursions go more easily, such as places to rest.
 There are campfire sites, where you can build a fire unless there is an active forest fire warning.